sashacsy/sashacsy.github.io/_posts/2021-04-19-oral-history-interview.md

 <br>
 <br>
 <br>
 I was also lucky to be working on an interview with a narrator who spoke at length about Cantonese identity in his interview and intermittently used Cantonese while speaking.
-This gave me a valuable opportunity to take a look at the bilingual features offered by the OHMS system and explore other projects that have been able to enhance discoverability and access to their projects through these features.
+This gave me a valuable opportunity to take a look at the bilingual functionality offered by the OHMS system and explore other projects that have been able to enhance discoverability and access with these features.

 <br>
 <br>
 <br>